 Name of Town: Nanaimo,

-Innovative community-led projects through grant giving, strong municipal support, and a medical outreach van.
+Innovative community-led projects through grant giving, and a medical outreach van.
+Community collaboration is the key.

-A Q&A with Tanis Daggart of the Nanaimo CAT.
+A Q&A with Tanis Dagert of the Nanaimo CAT.

 We supported a peer-led group to start up a meal bag program, and they have totally blossomed.
 They are opening up a soup-kitchen, and working with city planners to set it up.
 It’s been pretty incredible, what a little bit of money can do.